DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_20_first-keys.md

 Use two different passphrases for your two different hardware wallets.
 If you already have two old hardware wallets with seeds that you’re sure has been setup in a secure manner, you could use those.
 But make sure they’re protected with a strong passphrase (preferably use a new passphrase for this purpose).

 We are calling the first Hardware wallet, `Hardware wallet A` (used with `password A`) and the second one `Hardware wallet B` (used with `password B`).
-It doesn't matter which wallet is which, but make sure to keep track of what you select so you don't mix them later and make sure which private key belongs to which wallet.
+It doesn't matter which wallet is which, but make sure to keep track of what you select so you don't mix them later and make sure you know which seed belongs to which wallet (you can mark the seeds with "A" and "B").
 In your `digital note`, store the passwords like this:
 ```
 PWA: your_password_A
 PWB: your_password_B